 - Analysis: Can we apply big data approaches (Humedica or Flatiron) or pattern recognition (like Ayasdi and GNS) to redefine understanding of the autoimmune disease spectrum?
 Perhaps there are more than two types of diabetes.
 Could crowd-sourced clinical trials improve drug development?
 Can crowds improve the success in difficult cases such as those in CrowdMed?
 Could competitions such as Kaggle help sort out treatment protocols?

-What can we learn from the cancer and rare disease communities to pull the technology levers and get started, so that doctors will no longer have to experiment on their autoimmune patients!
+What can we learn from the cancer and rare disease communities to pull the technology levers and get started?
+How can we help so that doctors will no longer have to experiment on their autoimmune patients?
 How can we make autoimmune communities less lonely?

-Calling all rabble-rousers, misfits and others to come help me find out how to make the autoimmune communities less lonely.
-Contact @DrBonnie360 at email@example.com.
+Calling all rabble-rousers and misfits to come help me find out how to make the autoimmune communities less lonely.
+Contact @DrBonnie360 at firstname.lastname@example.org.